 Step 1 includes a systematic filter (SF) and a moving median filter (MMF).
-This analysis is performed for a complete tomographic data set and filters individual quadrupoles.
-Following Hilbich et al. (2011), we apply a SF to remove physically implausible measurements (negative potential differences or apparent resistivity) and low-reliable measurements (i.e. low current flow associated with high potentials (I < 0.01 mA and V > 100 mV)).
-A MMF is then applied to remove outliers within individual depth levels of the data set (cf. Rosset et al., 2013).
+This analysis is performed for a complete tomographic dataset and filters individual quadrupoles.
+Following Hilbich et al. (2011), we apply a SF to remove physically implausible measurements (negative potential differences or apparent resistivity) and low-reliable measurements (i.e. low current flow associated with high potentials; I < 0.01 mA and V > 100 mV).
+A MMF is then applied to remove outliers within individual depth levels of the dataset (see Rosset et al., 2013).
 The length of the moving window was defined empirically.
-A quadrupole measurement is deleted from the data set if its deviation from the median within the moving window is higher than a pre-defined threshold (see Table 1).
+A quadrupole measurement is deleted from the dataset if its deviation from the median within the moving window is higher than a predefined threshold (see Table 1).
 The MMF is applied twice (iteratively, with different window lengths and threshold values).
 The performance of the MMF is however limited by the data quality.
-Indeed, this technique detects spatial outliers among "good or normal" data (an example is given in the Supplement, see Fig. S2).
-If the ratio of "bad or outlier" data over "good" data is too high, the MMF technique will not yield acceptable results.
-In this case, however, the data set will very probably not fulfil the remaining filter criteria and will be filtered out during steps 2 or 3.
+Indeed, this technique detects spatial outliers among "good or normal" data (an example is given in the Supplement; see Fig. S2).
+If the ratio of "bad or outlier" data over good data is too high, the MMF technique will not yield acceptable results.
+In this case, however, the dataset will very probably not fulfil the remaining filter criteria and will be filtered out during steps 2 or 3.

-Step 2 deletes tomographic data sets, from which more than 20 % of the quadrupoles were removed in step 1.
-Rosset et al. (2013) defined a "cut-off" limit of 80 % for acceptable data sets by comparing the ratio of filtered data points with the subsequent inversion error.
-Only data sets containing more than 80 % of the original data points after filter step 1 are therefore inverted.
-Figure 5 shows the distribution of the percentage of data kept after filter step 1 for each data set as a function of seasons for each site.
+Step 2 deletes tomographic datasets, from which more than 20 % of the quadrupoles were removed in step 1.
+Rosset et al. (2013) defined a cut-off limit of 80 % for acceptable datasets by comparing the ratio of filtered data points with the subsequent inversion error.
+Only datasets containing more than 80 % of the original data points after filter step 1 are therefore inverted.
+Figure 5 shows the distribution of the percentage of data kept after filter step 1 for each dataset as a function of seasons for each site.
 If the occurrence of few outliers (i.e. high percentages in Fig. 5) is considered as a quality criterion, SCH shows high-quality data throughout the year.
-At LAH, high-quality data are possible throughout the year but with highest probability in summer.
-In addition, LAH shows also the largest variability of percentage of filtered data from all sites, partly because only few winter measurements were attempted at STO and MCO.
-At STO, only a few outliers were detected in summer data sets, as opposed to winter data (as can be expected from the contact resistances, Figs. 4c and 4d), resulting in a high filtering rate at step 1 (up to > 50 %), while step 2 excludes all winter measurements (DJF) at STO.
+At LAH, high-quality data are possible throughout the year but with the highest probability in summer.
+In addition, LAH shows also the largest variability of percentage of filtered data from all sites, partly because only a few winter measurements were attempted at STO and MCO.
+At STO, only a few outliers were detected in summer datasets, as opposed to winter data (as can be expected from the contact resistances, Fig. 4c and d), resulting in a high filtering rate at step 1 (up to > 50 %), while step 2 excludes all winter measurements (DJF) at STO.